lfit/releng-docs/docs/jenkins.rst

 The Jenkins Sandbox can contain dummy configuration files and dummy credentials in case it helps take the test further and not fail on the first steps due to the configuration not being present.
-Any attempt to actually use the configuration files in order to make any server communications will fail.
+Any attempt to use the configuration files will cause the server communications to fail.
 To add dummy configuration files, please create a new ticket to :ref:`Helpdesk <lfdocs-helpdesk>`.

 In such case, merge jobs, push, CLM, Docker or Sonar jobs get tested to some extent due